-- Later when you experience a discomforting feeling you can intentionally trigger an uplift with your song.
+- Later when you experience a discomforting feeling you can intentionally trigger uplift with your song.

 Buchanan also proposes that you can better manage your distress by using music.
 It is a matter of deliberately choosing your music diet or library.
 Become discerning when you download your iTunes selections.
 Ask yourself, What memory do I want to stimulate in my brain that will change what I am thinking and feeling?
 Play music in a mindful way.

 This process is common to lovers who have their song.
 My hubby Les and I were 17 years old, like lost baby chicks out of their nest, when we first danced and he apprehensively sang in my ear Unchained Melody.
 I melted.
-Forty-plus years later at the Banff Couples Conference we dance, he sings in my ear.
+Forty-plus years later at the Rocky Mountain Couples Retreat we dance, he sings in my ear.
 I melt.

 Unchained Melody triggers in Les and me the feel good, cuddly and bonding hormones of oxytocin.
 It changes us.
 As Buchanan says:

 I believe the real value of music is determined by what it does to the person experiencing it.
 Our connection to music is intensely personal.
 No one can tell you what music to listen to, or play, to help you get to where you want to be.